h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - Environment: type of environment the model was deployed to either dev or prod
     - Model name: name of model that was deployed
     - Model ID: ID of model that was deployed
-    - Created on: dte and time this model was created
+    - Created on: date and time this model was created
     - Scorer: scorer metric used for this model
     - Score: validation score using this model
     - Owner: user who deployed this model